shimanta18/Shimanta18/README.md

 ### Full-Stack Developer | Competitive Programmer | AI Enthusiast

-I am a Computer Science and Technology student at **Chittagong Polytechnic Institute** with a strong foundation in **Diploma Engineering**[cite: 27, 28].
+I am a Computer Science and Technology student at **Chittagong Polytechnic Institute** with a strong foundation in **Diploma Engineering**.
 I specialize in building modern, responsive web applications and am currently expanding my expertise into **Artificial Intelligence**.

 ---